Insidious: The Last Key: Sequel

 On October 29, 2020, it was announced that a sequel was in the works with Scott Teems writing the screenplay based on a story by Leigh Whannell and series star Patrick Wilson directing.
-It will focus on a grown-up Dalton, a role reprised by series star Ty Simpkins, as he heads off to college.
-It is set for July 7, 2023.
+It focuses on a grown-up Dalton, a role reprised by series star Ty Simpkins, as he heads off to college.
+It released on July 7, 2023.